joelhawksley/identity/components/slides.md

 ^ Looking at our example:

-^ For “pull” and “issue”, what attributes do we need from each object?
+^ S For "pull" and "issue", what attributes do we need from each object?

 ^ If these are active record objects, we’d be fetching their entire set of attributes, when we may in fact only need one or two for each object.